WRidder/GyreJS/README.md

 # GyreJS
 [![Build Status](https://travis-ci.org/WRidder/GyreJS.svg)](https://travis-ci.org/WRidder/GyreJS)
 Uni-directional data flow library.
+Based on CQRS (Command and Query Responsibility Segregation) and Event sourcing principles.
 This is an experimental project.

 ## Vision / Motivation
 With projects like ReactJS emerging there is a lot of attention lately to uni-drectional data flow concepts.